seanpatton1/rock-paper-scissors/README.md

 ![Rock, Paper & Scissors responsive image]()

-I've developed a rock-paper-scissors game where users compete against the computer to be the first to reach 10 points.
-The game features a simple layout and vibrant color scheme to enhance the user experience.
+I've created a rock-paper-scissors game where users compete against the computer in a fun and engaging battle.
+The game showcases a straightforward layout and vibrant color scheme designed to elevate the user experience.
+The goal of the game is to provide users with a brief and entertaining competition against the computer, where the first player to reach 10 victories wins.

+The rules are simple: players choose between rock, paper, or scissors.
+The opponent also selects one of these three options.
+Remember, Rock defeats scissors, scissors defeat paper, and paper defeats rock.

 Visit the deployed website [here](https://seanpatton1.github.io/rock-paper-scissors/).